oapicf/pinterest-sdk/clients/java/generated/docs/LeadAdsApi.md

     LeadAdsApi apiInstance = new LeadAdsApi(defaultClient);
     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
-    Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+    String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. try {
-    String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items try {
-      AdAccountsSubscriptionsGetList200Response result = apiInstance.adAccountsSubscriptionsGetList(adAccountId, pageSize, bookmark);
+      AdAccountsSubscriptionsGetList200Response result = apiInstance.adAccountsSubscriptionsGetList(adAccountId, bookmark, pageSize);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LeadAdsApi#adAccountsSubscriptionsGetList");